qitab/cl-protobufs/README.md

 ### Services

-This section describes the geenrated code API for a protobuf service in a proto file.
+This section describes the generated code API for a protobuf service in a proto file.
 You must have a corresponding RPC library as well; `cl-protobufs` just generates the methods.